short-pixel-optimizer/shortpixel-image-optimiser/readme.txt

 [youtube https://www.youtube.com/watch?v=5EbX0Hsy6j4]

 Help us spread the word by recommending ShortPixel to your friends and collect **100 lifetime monthly additional image credits for each referred active user**.
 Make money by promoting a great plugin with our <a href="https://shortpixel.com/free-sign-up-affiliate" target="_blank">50/50 affiliate program</a>.

+** Other plugins by ShortPixel **
+* Image optimization & CDN on the fly - <a href="https://wordpress.org/plugins/shortpixel-adaptive-images/" target="_blank">ShortPixel Adaptive Images</a>
+* Easily replace images or files in Media Library - <a href="https://wordpress.org/plugins/enable-media-replace/" target="_blank">Enable Media Replace</a>
+* Regenerate thumbnails plugin compatible with the other ShortPixel plugins - <a href="https://wordpress.org/plugins/regenerate-thumbnails-advanced/" target="_blank">reGenerate Thumbnails Advanced</a>
+* Make sure you don't have huge images in your Media Library - <a href="https://wordpress.org/plugins/resize-image-after-upload/" target="_blank">Resize Image After Upload</a>

 **Get in touch!**